 Andy joined the Texas State Guard in 2014 as a way to serve Texas.
-He is currently a Warrant Officer assigned to the T6 group in Camp Mabry in Austin.
+He is currently a Warrant Officer assigned to T6 in the TXSG HQ in Camp Mabry in Austin.
 Andy uses his background as a software engineer to develop recruiting, retention, and readiness management software currently in use by the Texas State Guard.
 The T6 Software/Cyber Team has won three consecutive Best of Texas awards (2017, 2018, 2019).

 The Hopper family attends Rise Church in Decatur, Texas.
 As non-denominational Christians, they believe that the bible is inerrant and God-breathed.
 The family’s homeschool curriculum is founded on God and His creation.